John Trevor (speaker)

 Sir John Trevor (c.
 1637 – 20 May 1717) was a Welsh lawyer and politician.
 He was Speaker of the English House of Commons from 1685 to 1687 (the Loyal Parliament) and from 1689 to 1695.
 Trevor also served as Master of the Rolls from 1685 to 1689 and from 1693 to 1717.
-His second term as Speaker came to an end when he was expelled from the House of Commons for accepting a substantial bribe.
-He is the second most recent speaker to be forced out of office, with Michael Martin being the most recent.
+His second term as Speaker came to an end due to a bribery allegation; he was expelled from the House of Commons shortly thereafter.

 Early life

 John Trevor was born around 1637 or 1638, the exact date of his birth being unrecorded.
 His father, also called John Trevor, was the son of Sir Edward Trevor; his mother was Margaret Jeffreys, daughter of John Jeffreys and aunt of the celebrated judge.
 The family lived at Brynkinalt in the parish of Chirk in the Welsh county of Denbighshire.